TCE-Innovation/Subcontractor-Automation/docs/techSpecs/JavaScript/javascript.md

 All Plumsail JavaScript features can be found here: [Plumsail Documentation], but listed are the highlights - what was useful or what can be used/referenced in the future.

+{: .note }
+While these are the official way to interact with the Plumsail form, I wrote encompassing functions to use this code in a different way.
+Please see [SubcontractorJS]({{ site.baseurl }}{% link docs/techSpecs/JavaScript/subcontractorjs.md %}) for more information.

 ## Internal Editor

 For all three forms, the internal JavaScript editor has the exact same code.
 Once the page is rendered and JQuery (A necessary component to interacting with values on the submission forms) is loaded, then it calles the external file located in this github repo.